jswrnr/chefgpt/README.md

-copy from uni group project
+copy from uni group project.
 backend and parts of frontend done by me